 - bleeding between periods

-See your doctor if you think you or your partner have been exposed to an STD or if you have any genital symptoms, such as an unusual sore or discharge.
+Speak with your doctor if you think you or your partner have been exposed to an STI or if you have any genital symptoms, such as an unusual sore or discharge.

 Some causes of lower left abdominal pain only affect men.
-These conditions may be more serious or need medical attention.
-Pain can also develop on the right side of the abdomen in these cases.
+This condition may be more serious or need medical attention.
+Pain can also develop on the right side of the abdomen.

 In testicular torsion, the testicle rotates.
 This lowers blood flow to the testicles and causes severe pain and swelling.
 The cause of this condition is unknown.
-Testicular torsion can happen in any male, but it occurs most often in boys aged 12 to 16.
+Testicular torsion can happen at any age, but it most often occurs in boys under 18.

 Some symptoms include: